DC Comics to Release Blasphemous Comic About God Disapproving of Jesus’s Sacrifice

 When asked about his personal opinion of Jesus, writer Mark Russell said, “I wrote two books about the Bible, God is Disappointed in You and Apocraphya Now.
 I learned how much we really misunderstood the teachings of the Bible and of Christ.
 The Christian religion doesn’t really base itself on what he taught, particularly in the modern Evangelical megachurches.”
 He went on, “they have him more as a mascot on t-shirts to prove they’re on the winning team.
 [Second Coming] is about Jesus coming down and being appalled by what he sees has been done in his name by Christianity in the last two thousand years.”

 The sheer amount of biblical and theological falsehoods in the description of the comic book, and the comments from its creator is staggering.
 The most basic and theologically heretical of which is the distinction between God and Jesus, who was Himself God in the flesh, not to mention the fact that Jesus dying for the sins of the world WAS the will of God the Father.

 Comic books based around Jesus aren’t anything new, but it’s disheartening to see any new comic book that may confuse young readers about Jesus and the Gospel, and possibly cause them to reject it altogether.
 Thankfully, there are many comic books with Christian themes and messages you can trust.
 No one should ever have to read about a god that disapproves of Jesus dying on the cross for our salvation, because that’s ultimately the most destructive lie that could ever be told.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!